princeton-nlp/datamux-pretraining/README.md

 ### Usage

 #### Overview
 For sentence-level classification tasks, refer to `run_glue.py` and `run_glue.sh`.
-For token-level classification tasks, refer to `run_glue.py` and `run_glue.sh`.
+For token-level classification tasks, refer to `run_ner.py` and `run_ner.sh`.
 Refer to `finetune_driver.sh` for submitting batch jobs for different multiplexing, demultiplexing and model configurations for GLUE and Token tasks.

 #### Directory structure